 Kansas Linux Fest (KLF) is an annual event dedicated to free and open source software as well as open knowledge and education.
-This year marks the third annual event and will be held in Wichita, Kansas May 12-14th, 2017 at Wichita State University.
+This year marks the fourth annual event and will be held in Wichita, Kansas Aug 9-11th, 2019 at Wichita State University.

-KLF 2017 will be structured primarily as a variety of topic-driven sessions led by volunteer presenters.
-Past year’s topics have included (but were not limited to): deep dives into specific elements of the Linux operating system (BASH shell scripts, exploring/proc, etc.), exploration of free/open source software packages (CFEngine, MySQL, Blender, etc.), and various hardware focuses (Robot Operating System, Embedded Linux Development, cell phone hacking, etc.).
+KLF 2019 will be structured primarily as a variety of topic-driven sessions led by volunteer presenters.
+Past year’s topics have included (but were not limited to): deep dives into specific elements of the Linux operating system (BASH shell scripts, exploring/proc, PAM, sudo, etc.), exploration of free/open source software packages (CFEngine, MySQL, Blender, Git, etc.), and various hardware focuses (Robot Operating System, Embedded Linux Development, cell phone hacking, etc.).
 Simply put, if it’s Free or Open Source Hardware/Software/Ideas, you may see it at KLF!

-KLF is organized by a small, but dedicated group of volunteers and is a program of MakeICT Institute.
-MakeICT is a 501(c)(3) nonprofit organization which operates the community makerspace in Wichita, KS, as well as devICT and OpenWichita.
+KLF is organized by a small, but dedicated group of volunteers.
+KLF is a program of MakeICT Institute, a 501(c)(3) nonprofit organization which operates the community makerpsace in Wichita, KS, as well as devICT and OpenWichita.